miekg/gitopper/README.md

 This tool does little more than just pull the repo, but the little it brings to the table allows for a GitOps workflow without resorting to Kubernetes like environments.

+The Git repository that you are using to provision the services must have at least one (sub)directory for each service.

 ## Features Implemented

 From the doc: